lescardone/business-project/final/final-write-up/write-up.md

 ## COMMUNICATION
 *VISUALIZATIONS*
-1. Number of apartments for rent by district:
+1. Number of apartments (for rent and already rented) by district:

 ![image](../presentation/images/graphs/listings_by_district_xuhui.png)